 - 107 milligrammes of alcohol per 100 millilitres of urine

-Despite this guidance. there is no foolproof way of drinking and staying under the limit because alcohol affects each individual differently.
+Despite this guidance, there's no foolproof way of drinking and staying under the limit because alcohol affects each individual differently.

 But if you want to know how many units your drinks contain, you use this Alcohol Unit Calculator*.